 FW/Todd Redmond to Cincy for Paul Janish.
 Offensively, he’s another Paul Zuvella.
-But without Janish’s steady glove the Braves would’ve struggled to make the playoffs this year.
+But without Janish’s steady glove the Braves would’ve struggled to make the playoffs in 2012.

 JS/Brian Jordan, Odalis Perez and Andrew Brown to LA for Gary Sheffield.
 Shef was a beast — in the regular season — compiling a .974 OPS in two years.
 But I’ll never forgive him for the 2002 NLDS: